 Add Remote ID to all drones

-From December 16, drone manufacturers will have to add a “Standard Remote ID” to their drones.
+Drone manufacturers from December 16, will have to add to their drones a “Standard ID”.
 This means that drones should transmit data packets once per second (using Bluetooth or Wifi) that contain the drone's position, speed and path, a unique identifier, the operator's position, and the altitude at which it is flying. .

 drone sunr

-Already, several companies have announced their intention to create networks that will build a real-time database of all drone activity in the US.
+Already, enough have announced their intention to create that will build a real-time database of all drone activity in the US.
 It will show the locations of the drones of their operators and of course any non-compliant aircraft.

 By September 16, 2023, all US hobbyists will need to fit “remote ID” modules to their aircraft model (on older drones) to make them Remote ID compatible (unless they have weight under 250 g or fly in pre-approved areas called FRIA).